ministryofjustice/cloud-platform-user-docs/02-deploying-an-app/001-app-deploy.md

 The value of `serviceName` and `servicePort` must be the same as those specified in the `service.yml` file.

-Change the `helloworld-rubyapp` prefix of the `host` string to the value you want to use as the hostname part of the URL on which your application will be available to the world (do not change the `.apps.cloud-platform...` part).
+Change the `helloworld-rubyapp` prefix of the `host` string to the value you want to use as the hostname part of the URL on which your application will be available to the world (do not change the `.apps.live-1.cloud...` part).

 *Tip:* You can find more info on ingress in the [kubernetes docs](https://kubernetes.io/docs/concepts/services-networking/ingress/)